 Nurses will retire at later ages.
 The shortage of nurses is having an impact on new and existing nurses.
 Nurses can stay on past a normal retirement age and their jobs are secure.
 With advances in healthcare, nurses themselves are living longer, healthier lives when they care for their bodies, allowing them to work to a later age.

 Technology advances will continue.
 Every year, something new comes out to help those in the healthcare industry.
 We stated in our future trends in the nursing industry last year that technology will continue to grow and shape the healthcare industry.
-You should be familiar with each of the programs that are used in your facility in order to provide proper patient care.
+As a registered nurse, you should be familiar with each of the programs that are used in your facility in order to provide proper patient care.

 Host Healthcare Travel Nurse